jtakayama/makahiki/vagrant/doc/ubuntu_x86_vagrant_readme.txt

 2.1.7.
 Start the Server
 ===============================================================================
-This guide assumes you are currently in the directory ~/makahiki/makahiki.
+This guide assumes you are currently in the directory /vagrant/makahiki on your virtual machine.

 You can now start the web server using manage.py or gunicorn.
 The manage.py web server is better for development, while gunicorn is better for production use.
+It is important to bind the server to IP 0.0.0.0 (accepts incoming connections on any IP address) and port 8000 in order to work with the port forwarding settings in the Vagrantfile.

 To start the server with manage.py: vagrant@precise32:/vagrant/makahiki$ ./manage.py runserver 0.0.0.0:8000